ssbc/multiserver/README.md

 # multiserver

-A single interface that can create multiple protocols at once.
+A single interface that can work with multiple protocols at once.

 ## motivation